 We are also required to assess the likelihood of recovery of our deferred tax assets.
 If recovery is not likely, we are required to record a valuation allowance against the deferred tax assets that we estimate will not ultimately be recoverable, which would increase our provision for income taxes.
-As of June 28, 2008, we believed that all of the deferred tax assets, net of valuation allowances, as recorded on our consolidated balance sheet, would ultimately be recovered.
+As of March 30, 2008, we believed that all of the deferred tax assets, net of valuation allowances, as recorded on our consolidated balance sheet, would ultimately be recovered.
 However, should there be a change in our ability to recover our deferred tax assets (in our estimates of the valuation allowance) or a change in the tax rates applicable in the various jurisdictions, this could have an impact on our future tax provision in the periods in which these changes could occur.
+As a result of Genesis purchase accounting, we booked \$44 million of deferred tax assets, net of valuation allowance, as at March 30, 2008.

 • Patent and other intellectual property litigation or claims.
 As is the case with many companies in the semiconductor industry, we have from time to time received, and may in the future receive, communications alleging possible infringement of patents and other intellectual property rights of others.
 Furthermore, we may become involved in costly litigation brought against us regarding patents, mask works, copyrights, trademarks or trade secrets.
 In the event that the outcome of any litigation would be unfavorable to us, we may be required to take a license to the underlying intellectual property right upon economically unfavorable terms and conditions, and possibly pay damages for prior use, and/or face an injunction, all of which singly or in the aggregate could have a material adverse effect on our results of operations and ability to compete.
 See "Item 3.
-Key Information-Risk Factors-Risks Related to Our Operations-We depend on patents to protect our rights to our technology" included in the Form 20-F, as may be updated from time to time in our public filing.
+Key Information-Risk Factors-Risks Related to Our Operations-We depend on patents to protect our rights to our technology" included in our Form 20-F, as may be updated from time to time in our public filing.